panStamp/esp8266/esp-output/README.md

 2. Press and release RESET
 3. Release GPIO0

 Quite simple, isn't it?
 Hehe...
 Well we messed up with the silkscreened labels on the current version (1.0) so the switch named as "RESET" is "GPIO0" in fact and the opposite.
-We will fix this mistake in the next revision.
+We will fix this mistake in the next revision so please keep this in mind.

 ## Customization